livecode/livecode-ide/notes/bugfix-22443.md

-# # PB align widget "icon" with connectors
+# Align widget "icon" with connectors in Project Browser